e-Spirit/javascript-content-api-library/README.md

 Returns an empty string when mode is set to `proxy`.

 Example:

 ```typescript
 fsxaApi.buildNavigationServiceUrl()
 ```

 ### fetchElement

 Returns the corresponding CaaS data entry.

 Expects as input parameter an id, which is described in CaaS as 'identifier' and a language abbreviation.
 <br />
 Optionally additional parameters can be passed that will be appended to the CaaS-Url.
-Be aware that the response is not mapped, if you pass the keys-parameter.
+Be aware that the response is not mapped if you pass the keys-parameter.

+[//]: # (TODO: provide an example for passing additional parameters plus maybe a link to the documentation of what these may be)

 Example:

 ```typescript
 fsxaApi.fetchElement(
     "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",